Archaeology: One Cape / Many Waters

 - 13,000 years ago, Cape Cod Bay and Long Island Sound didn't exist.
 Animals roamed over a large landmass of grass lands and pine forests that included Cape Cod and extended south to Martha's Vineyard and Nantucket.

-- 10,000 years ago, the first groups of native people arrived at Cape Cod settling here to fish, hunt and gather from the abundant landscape.
+- 10,000 years ago, the first groups of native people, including Wampanoag, arrived at Cape Cod settling here to fish, hunt and gather from the abundant landscape.

 - 8,000 years ago, the grasslands and forests evolved into a mix of pitch pine and oak.
 Martha's Vineyard and Nantucket were separated from the Cape and became islands.

-Native People established settlements in the Stony Brook area 9,000 years ago.
+Native People, including the Wampanoag, established settlements in the Stony Brook area 9,000 years ago.
 The first group of English settlers arrived in the middle of the 17th century.
 During the 19th century the Stony Brook area was transformed from a farming community into a water-powered industrial hub of leather tanneries and cotton weaving mills.
 Numerous wind-powered salt works dotted the area around Wing Island.

 Since 1987 the Cape Cod Museum of Natural History's Archaeology Program has studied sites in the Stony Brook Watershed to investigate how the Native Peoples of the valley, and then the early English settlers, adapted to the diversity of environments on this constant changing landscape.